Some Tur\'{a}n-type results for the signless Laplacian spectral radius: Concluding remarks

 \begin{theorem}[Wang--Kang--Xue \cite{Wang2022}] Let $k\ge 2$ be an integer and $F$ be a graph with $\mathrm{ex}(n,F)= e(T_{n,k}) + O(1)$.
 For sufficiently large $n$, if $G$ is an $n$-vertex graph with the maximal adjacency spectral radius over all $n$-vertex $F$-free graphs, then $ G\in \mathrm{Ex}(n,F)$. \end{theorem}

-Recently, Fang, Tait and Zhai \cite{FTZ2024} extended Theorem \ref{thm-WKX} to a finite graph family $\mathcal{F}$ with $\mathrm{ex}(n,\mathcal{F})< e(T_{n,k}) + \lfloor \frac{n}{2k} \rfloor$.
-The proofs of these results are based on Theorem \ref{thm-Nik-stability} and the spectral stability method.
-In this paper, we have established the spectral stability result for the signless Laplacian spectral radius; see Theorem \ref{sst}.
-Inspired by these results, we propose the following conjecture.
+{Byrne \cite{Byr2026} determined the optimal value $c_1(k)$ for all $k\ge 3$, such that if $n$ is sufficiently large and $\mathcal{F}$ is a graph family satisfying $\mathrm{ex}(n,\mathcal{F}) \le e(T_{n,k}) + Qn $, where $Q < c_1(k)$, then Theorem \ref{thm-WKX} remains valid.
+We refer to \cite{FLZ2025,FTZ2024} for further connections between the spectral Tur\'{a}n problem and the edge Tur\'{a}n problem.} The proofs of these results are based on the spectral stability Theorem \ref{thm-Nik-stability}.
+In this paper, we have established the spectral stability for the signless Laplacian spectral radius; see Theorem \ref{sst}. {Inspired by these results, we propose the following problem for readers.